Where to Stay in Kyoto First Time: 7 Best Areas

 💰 Best budget hotel:Hotel Resol Kyoto Kawaramachi Sanjo

-7 Best Areas to Stay in Kyoto for tourists
+7 Best areas to stay in Kyoto for first time tourists:

 Downtown Kyoto, also known as Kawaramachi, is a small area that is bounded by Oike-dori in the north, Kamogawa River in the east, Shijo-dori in the south, and Karasuma-dori in the west.